allenai/asta-bench/astabench/evals/paper_finder/README.md

 To provide a single unified score for the entire dataset, we average the individual query scores, overall queries regardless of their type.

-## Train/dev Split
+## Test/Dev Split

-The benchmark is not meant as a training set; we include only a test set and a dev set, where the dev part is substantially smaller than the test set.
+The benchmark's purpose is to evaluate agents, thus we include a test set and a dev set, where the dev part is substantially smaller than the test set.